delve/prancing-walrus/notes/apiPlanning.md

 * * Club offices (officer, mascot, etc)
 * * Any HARD or AFFCT stats

 TBH I don't remember exactly what information is available on other snails through the game interface, but I believe the first 3 are definitely available, and those are the only ones I'd *need*.
-Club rank would be super useful as well.
+Club offices would be super useful as well.

 # What do I want to do with it
 I want to allow Discord users in a SS club to coordinate better during Species War.
 Currently Prancing Walrus reads a spreadsheet maintained by humans and provides coordination on role and mining assignment, allowing a club to be more effective.
 The trouble is the manual sheet requires humans to do a lot of data gathering and entry.